raspberrypilearning/music-maker/en/step_5.md

 --- /task ---

-Your instrument could play along to some background music.
+Your instrument could play along to some background music, or you could add other sprites that make sounds (for example, a bird chirping).
+You could even add in a song you like.

 --- task ---

+Add more sounds to your music maker

-Add some background music
+- Add background music from Scratch
+- Add other sounds from Scratch
+- Edit your sounds
+- Record your own sounds
+- Upload music to Scratch

+--- /task ---

+You can make your music maker more interactive.
+Does it move?
+If you have any characters, do they emote?

+--- task ---

+- Emotes in Sprite
+- Motion
+- Change costume

 --- /task ---

 **Debug:** You might find some bugs in your project that you need to fix.
 Here are some common bugs.

 --- save ---